Tanner Row: Layout and architecture

 The street runs south-west, from the junction of North Street and Wellington Row, near south bank of the River Ouse, to the junction of Toft Green and Barker Lane.
 Approximately halfway, it crosses the junction of George Hudson Street and Rougier Street.
 Station Rise leads off the north-west side of the road, as does the short Tanner Street.

-Notable buildings on the south-east side of the street are the late-15th century 1 Tanner Row; the early-18th century 7 Tanner Row; the Old Rectory, built as a warehouse in about 1600; the Corner Pin, built in the mid-18th century; 19 and 21 Tanner Row, built in 1899 for the York Equitable Industrial Society; 37, and 39 Tanner Row, both built about 1850, and 43 Tanner Row, built as a workshop in the 1840s.
-On the north side lie the side of the Aviva Building; former York railway station, now the headquarters of the City of York Council; and the Grand Hotel and Spa.
+Notable buildings on the south-east side of the street are the late-15th century 1 Tanner Row; the early-18th century 7 Tanner Row; The Old Rectory, built as a warehouse in about 1600; the Corner Pin, built in the mid-18th century; 19 and 21 Tanner Row, built in 1899 for the York Equitable Industrial Society; 37, and 39 Tanner Row, both built about 1850, and 43 Tanner Row, built as a workshop in the 1840s.
+On the north side lie the side of the Aviva Building; the former York railway station, now the headquarters of the City of York Council; and the Grand Hotel and Spa.